maryamsamiei/BigPipeline_v2/README.md

 *There should be no header row in the reference_populaton_INFO.txt

-Weka 3.8.0+
 Weka must be downloaded separately.
 Click [here](https://waikato.github.io/weka-wiki/downloading_weka/) to install Weka 3.8.0+.
-Put Weka folder in the same working directory.
+Put Weka folder in the BigPipeline directory.